It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the difference.

 A) An eye-catching, professional-looking website that is actually expensive to build, or

-B) The same eye-catching, professional-looking website, but at a much cheaper cost than the cost of getting option ”A” built.
+B) The same eye-catching, professional-looking website, but at a much cheaper cost than the cost of getting option “A” above.

-If you chose website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can provide you with an eye-catching website that could turn out to be far less expensive to build than websites built using traditional website editing applications … and how to tell these apart!
+If you went with option “B”, then you need to know more about WordPress, why WordPress can give you an eye-catching website that will usually turn out to be far less expensive to build than websites built using a website building tool … and how to tell these two types apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a flexible and powerful CMS that is ideally suited for all types of businesses.
+WordPress is the world’s most used online publishing platform and content management system (CMS).
+It is a budget-friendly CMS suitable for local businesses.

-Whether your reason for having a web site is for personal blogging or business use, WordPress is easy enough for a newbie with no knowledge of web coding to use and manage, and offers an array of helpful add-ons that make your web site more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having a digital presence is for personal blogging or business use, WordPress is easy enough for a novice with no programming skills to use, yet it offers a range of helpful add-ons that make your website highly effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, etc.

-With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is probably powered by WordPress too.
+With almost one in every five websites around the world currently being powered by WordPress, chances are that if you already own a website, your site is also driven by the WP CMS.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come here because you’ve read about all of the great benefits of using WordPress, and you’re now wondering if your site runs on the WordPress software, or some other CMS application.
+Do you need to know if your website is powered by WordPress?
+Maybe you’ve come here because you’ve read about all of the great benefits and advantages of using WordPress, and you’re now wondering if your site runs on WordPress, or some other CMS.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?